WHY ISTURISA

 Hypocortisolism can occur at any time during ISTURISA treatment.
 Evaluate patients for precipitating causes of hypocortisolism (infection, physical stress, etc.).
 Monitor 24-hr urine free cortisol, serum or plasma cortisol, and patient’s signs and symptoms periodically during ISTURISA treatment.

 Decrease or temporarily discontinue ISTURISA if urine free cortisol levels fall below the target range, there is a rapid decrease in cortisol levels, and/or patients report symptoms of hypocortisolism.
 Stop ISTURISA and administer exogenous glucocorticoid replacement therapy if serum or plasma cortisol levels are below target range and patients have symptoms of adrenal insufficiency.
-After ISTURISA discontinuation, cortisol suppression may persist beyond the 4-hour half-life of ISTURISA.
+After ISTURISA interruption or discontinuation, cortisol suppression may persist beyond the 4-hour half-life of ISTURISA.

 Educate patients on the symptoms associated with hypocortisolism and advise them to contact a healthcare provider if they occur.